 In the fund financial statements, capital assets used in governmental fund operations are accounted for as capital expenditures of the appropriate governmental fund upon acquisition.
+Capital assets used in proprietary fund operations are accounted for on the accrual basis, the same as in the government-wide statements.

-Capital assets f.
+f.
 Long-Term Liabilities: